Fighting for the Rights of Injured Clients for over 25 Years.

-The Law Offices of Marc S. Albert has represented New York City and Long Island clients for over 20 years in personal injury and wrongful death lawsuits, and we can help you receive the compensation that you are entitled to obtain for your losses.
+The Law Offices of Marc S. Albert has represented New York City and Long Island clients for over 20 years in personal injury and wrongful death lawsuits.
+We can help you receive the compensation that you are entitled to obtain for your losses.
 If you have been injured, or a loved one has passed away due to a negligent driver, contact our office today to speak with Mr. Albert regarding your legal rights.

 The New York Failure to Yield Law

 An individual has the right of way when he or she has legal control of an intersection, a crosswalk, or another part of the road.
 Failure to yield accidents occur when one motorist, pedestrian, or bicyclist does not adhere to the proper right of way.
 In New York, all vehicles must yield to others in the following situations:

 - Vehicles must yield to pedestrians crossing at a crosswalk;